Treatment Options

 Learn About Side Effects

 All treatment options come with potential side effects that may affect your quality of life.
-Two of the most common are urinary incontinence and erectile dysfunction.
+Two of the most common are urinary incontinence and also erectile dysfunction.
 Before choosing a treatment, it’s important to discuss these potential side effects with your doctor and explore ways to manage them.